What are organisations in Bristol doing to help make the city more sustainable?

 “Through this consultation we hope to learn more about how diverse local sustainability initiatives are helping to address the global challenges outlined in the SDGs”

-The Mayor of Bristol, Marvin Rees, is also a strong advocate of the SDGs and recently referred to them as a “common language” which spans across global city-networks, he said “We are a city that wants to change the world - we need to be delivering against the SDGs as part of our global responsibility and an interdependent world.”
+The Mayor of Bristol, Marvin Rees, is also a strong advocate of the SDGs and recently referred to them as a “common language” which spans across global city-networks, he said “We are a city that wants to change the world - we need to be delivering against the SDGs as part of our global responsibility in an interdependent world.”

+More information about Bristol and the Sustainable Development Goals is available here.
 This initiative is funded by the University of Bristol’s ESRC Impact Acceleration Account.